isaakhanimann/holographic-recording/Readme.md

 -- If no point clouds are getting saved, 1. check configuration steps from above, 2.
 Restart hololens
 - Point clouds not coming in screenshots or video capture -- Ensure while building in Unity, player settings has a field Stereo Rendering, which should be set to multi pass
+- In general to record reserach mode data, keep the game object as well as main camera at origin.